cidacslab/Mathematical-and-Statistical-Modeling-of-COVID19-in-Brazil/README.md

 Currently the library is on production, so the easiest way to use is clone our repository or copy the functions avaliable [here](/main/modelos.py)

+# Dependencies

+Models were implemented under Python > 3.5 and depends on a Pandas, SciPy, Numpy, Matplotlib etc. For the full list of depndencies as weel libraries version check requirements.txt.

 # Contributors